kaustav-net/kaustav.net/about.md

 I have deep understanding about **linux mobile display subsystem**, **linux input subsystem** and **android boot process**.
 I love to use `Java`, but admire the power of `C`.

-In my spare time you'll find me watching football matches (big fan of _FC Barcelona_), listening to music and playing video games.
+In my spare time you'll find me watching football matches (a big fan of FC Barcelona), listening to music and playing video games.
 I can speak in English, Bengali and Hindi.

 Earlier, I was working for [Tata Consultancy Services](https://www.tcs.com/) and was interning at [Confirmtkt](https://www.confirmtkt.com/).